maaaaarco/Salesforce-Custom-Path-Assistant-LWC/README.md

 ## Considerations

 -   This Lightning Web Component is fully aware of its context when added to a Record page.
 This means that it's not object specific and can be added on any object that has a picklist field.
+-   You are not required to include the picklist field on the Record Page if you are using Dynamics Form, it's sufficient to include it in the Page Layout.
 -   It doesn't need to use an Apex controller thanks to the _uiRecordApi_ module that provides method to update and retrieve records.
 -   In case your object has multiple record types the picklist values displayed are the one you enabled for it (same as standard Path Assistant).